 LANDSCAPES

-In the spirit of reconciliation, I acknowledge that I live, work, and play on the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation (Region 3), and all people who make their homes in the Treaty 7 region of Southern Alberta.
-Much gratitude.
+In the spirit of reconciliation, I acknowledge that I am inspired by the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation (Region 3), and all people who make their homes in the Treaty 7 region of Southern Alberta.
+Much gratitude to all people who love and live on this land.
+We all care for these lands as we move into the future together.

 Do you have a meaningful and glorious landscape you would like turned into a work of art?